0.0.0

 Layout

-Layouting in alloy refers to the decisions made to determine where elements are positioned in space and how large they are.
+Layouting in Alloy refers to the decisions made to determine where elements are positioned in space and how large they are.
 In other words, it's the mechanism to determine the extent of each element that should be rendered.
 Similar to focus trees, there are "layout trees" in Alloy – hierarchies of elements that govern the layouting decisions.

 Every element in a layout tree has exactly one parent, with the element at the root having itself as its own parent.
 Every element also has a bounds that determines its axis aligned bounding box.
 When rendered, the visual representation of the element should not exceed this extent.